grafana/tempo/docs/sources/tempo/operations/prometheus_datasource.md

 ## Visualize traces with TraceQL

-Next, use Grafana `explore` to query the data source.
+Next, use Grafana **Explore** to query the Tempo data source.

 {{% admonition type="note" %}}
 Even though you are using a Prometheus data source, queries don't use PromQL.
-Grafana will have no way to parse, validate or provide completion options for the query.
+Grafana will have no way to parse, validate, or provide completion options for the query.
 {{% /admonition %}}

 Adjust the query `type` so only `range` is selected.